sreeraagmohan/universal-searchbar/README.md

-## Locus Searchbar
+## Universal Searchbar

-Built with ReactJS, uses Bootstrap for styling.
+Built with ReactJS, uses Bootstrap for styling, as part of a coding challenge.

 ## Instructions